 This award recognizes outstanding innovation in teaching for a global mindset, meaning an openness to and awareness of diversity across cultures and markets and a propensity and ability to see common patterns across countries and markets.
+Award was given only in years 2016-18.

 Outstanding innovation in teaching for a global mindset could include any of the following: